 Capital City Public Charter School enables a diverse group of students to meet high expectations, develop creativity, critical thinking, and problem-solving skills, achieve a deep understanding of complex subjects, acquire a love of learning, along with a strong sense of community and character.
 We will graduate young adults who are self-directed, intellectually engaged and possess a commitment to personal and civic responsibility.

 Capital City Public Charter School was founded by a group of parents and teachers from Phoebe Hearst Elementary School.
-In 1999, the District of Columbia Public Charter School Board approved our initial charter application, making Capital City the first parent-founded school in Washington, D.C.
+In 1999, the DC Public Charter School Board approved our initial charter application, making us the 1st parent-founded school in Washington, D.C.

-In September of 2000, Capital City Public Charter School opened at the corner of 14th and Irving Streets, with 135 students in Pre-K through 5th grade.
+In September of 2000, Capital City opened at the corner of 14th and Irving Streets, with 135 students in Pre-K through 5th grade.

-In 2006, we successfully amended our charter to include a high school.
-Our upper school opened in 2008 with 129 students in 6th through 9th grades.
+In 2006, we successfully amended our charter to include a High School.
+In 2008 we opened our Upper School campus with 129 students in 6th through 9th grades.
 We added an additional grade each year and graduated our first senior class in 2012.

-In 2012, Capital City relocated all grades to a single site, the former Rabaut School Building at 100 Peabody Street, NW.
-We completely renovated the building and designed the space to fulfill our mission and support our program.
-With this move, Capital City expanded from two campuses to three: we now have a separate middle school program designed to meet the unique needs of this age group.
+In 2012, all grades relocated to a single site, the former Rabaut School Building at 100 Peabody Street, NW.
+We renovated and designed the space to fulfill our mission and support our program.
+Capital City also expanded from two campuses to three: adding a separate middle school program to meet the needs of this age group.